dixon1e/smoker-beacon/README.md

 # Smoker Beacon

-Take the output from a thermocouple, input through an SBC and transmit via Wi-Fi to a collector.
+Take the output from a thermocouple, input through a PCDuino and transmit via BLE Beacon to a Cordova Android App.
-Send temperature telemetry for a smoker.

 # App

-Receives output showing the temperature from one or more thermocouples
+* Receives output showing the temperature from one or more thermocouples
-Configurable mix/max temperature alarm
+* Configurable min/max temperature alarm
+* Uses Apache Cordova to select and receive Beacon
+* Beacon assumed to have two fields:
+1. Major: ID of Thermocouple
+2. Minor: Temperature

-(not included in this repo)
+N.B.
+Not included in this repo

 Items needed:
 * pcDuino3 http://www.linksprite.com/?page_id=812